ritchiey/saml-service/README.md

 #### Approving R&S SP from another federation
 This is automatically handled by SAML Service.

-AAF IdP will automatically release the R&S bundle of attributes.
+AAF IdP will automatically release the [Research and Scholarship (R&S)](https://refeds.org/category/research-and-scholarship) bundle of attributes.

 Services marked as R&S are preferred within the AAF context.